Avicted/Avicted/README.md

 ## About

-I'm **Victor**, a computer engineer and master's graduate with interests in:
+I'm **Vicki**, a computer engineer with a electrical engineering background.

+My current interests are:
 - Embedded engineering and electronics
 - High-performance computing (HPC)
 - Parallel and concurrent programming